 In conjunction with the National Centre for Contemporary Islamic Studies, the Islamic Studies Series of Melbourne University Publishing (MUP) is a research publication series promoting scholarly studies on Islam.

 The MUP Islamic Studies Series (ISS) is a research publication series promoting scholarly studies on Islam.
-At present the series editor, Prof Akbarzadeh, is based at Deakin University.
+At present the series editor, Professor Akbarzadeh, is based at Deakin University.

 The ISS offers a welcome opportunity for Australia-based scholars to bring their research to the attention of the national and international academic community.
 It aims to consolidate the community of scholars working in the areas of Islamic studies and Muslim affairs and to showcase Australian research excellence internationally.